mozilla/tofino/docs/UA-service-API.md

 server will produce a response with HTTP status code in the "5XX" range and content-type of "application/json".

+### Page Object Format

+Many requests will produce a JSON object representing a page, or a JSON array of such page objects.
+Each such page object will contain keys

+* url - (string) URL of the page
+* lastVisited - (integer) timestamp of the last visit to the page
+* title - (optional string) last recorded title of the page
+* snippet - (optional string) last summary snippet extracted from the page

 ---

 TODO: diffs WebSocket API documentation